 - Tramways were not obstructed by traffic.

 - It was all one network of service, hence one fare payment system.

 In Munich, the capital of German beer, we took a brewery tour to multiple venues, including Paulaner, Schneider Weiss, and Hofbrau.
 And we did all via the underground trains.
-Meet at Marienplanz, take U-bahn to one brewery, then take U-bahn to the next brewery, and the next.
+Meet at Marienplatz, take U-Bahn to one brewery, then take U-Bahn to the next brewery, and the next.
 This is something you would probably never see in the U.S., where the mode of transport on such a tour would be a party bus, or at least taxis or TNCs; if a train were how you got to the breweries, that would no doubt be disclosed as part of the tour–“Ride the train to the breweries”–to give those transit-averse folks in the U.S. a heads-up.
-But in Munich, with how efficient the system was, taking the U-bahn was a given.
+But in Munich, with how efficient the system was, taking the U-Bahn was a given.

 Something that caught me by surprise was seeing a guy haul a surfboard on the U-Bahn.
 It just seemed out of place.
 Sure enough, the next day as we walked the city, we saw a large crowd of onlookers, and a large group of people in wetsuits, surfing on the artificial rapids at the Eisbachwelle.
 Quite a sight to see in November, in Munich, a landlocked city near the mountains.